chrisblossom/read-dir-deep/README.md

 ## About

-Returns a recursive list of all files inside a directory.
+Returns a sorted recursive list of all files inside a directory.

 ## Installation